 Think about this: if you were getting what you needed and wanted, would you feel resentful of your partner getting what they need and want?

-Every one of us is responsible for our own happiness.
+Each of us is responsible for our own happiness, even though it doesn’t always feel that simple.

 Of course, there are limits on time, money etc. so we can’t always all get what we want, at least not at the same time.